-Module4.0 units 40/40 lec/labMOS 140 Dental Office Procedures dental basics, including dental anatomy, number systems, charting methods, and dental procedures.
+Module4.0 units 40/40 lec/labMOS 140 Dental Office Procedures

+In this module, the student will get an orientation to the dental reception procedures.
+The student will study dental basics, including dental anatomy, number systems, charting methods, and dental procedures.
 The student will learn dental specific activities, including telephone and scheduling management, patient and staff communication, computerized and paper record systems, inventory management, financial arrangements, and insurance processing.
 The student will practice dental receptionist duties and utilize dental practice management software.
 There are no prerequisites.